 Alberta really does put the "culture" in "agriculture."
 The agriculture events that accompany these exhibitions are just as important as the rodeos.
 Alberta has one of the world's most productive agriculture economies, and it's Canada's second-largest agricultural producer.
 The sector is diverse and serves many needs.
 Farming and ranching helped build Alberta's economy and helped to attract early immigrants to our province.
 Our economy continues to be impacted and shaped by either the successes or challenges faced by this very important industry.
-Through exhibitions and related events Albertans from all walks of life can learn about agriculture and its significance in our province.
-Rodeo and agricultural events allow Albertans from the city to have a snapshot into the lives of rural Albertans.
+Through exhibitions and related events Albertans from all walks of life can learn about agricultural events allow Albertans from the city to have a snapshot into the lives of rural Albertans.